The Complete Guide to Monopoli, Puglia

 Car – If you’re exploring quite a few different destinations around Puglia, getting around by car is by far the best way.
 It’ll give you the flexibility to get to all the towns and villages in the region and you won’t need to read, understand or follow public transport timetables.

-In Monopoli, there are many public car parks to park in near the town centre and many hotels also offer free or private parking.
-I highly recommend using Auto Europe to rent a car in Italy.
+I highly recommend using Discover Cars to rent a car in Italy.
 They have some of the best rates, especially in the summer high season.
-Find a rental car with Auto Europe here.
+Find a rental car with Discover Cars here.

-Train – Monopoli is also reachable by train and if you’re just coming for the day from Bari or Polignano a Mare, the train is a good option.
-Monopoli’s train station is located just outside the modern center, a short walk from all the points of interest.
+When coming from Bari to Monopoli by train, you’ll find Monopoli’s train station located just outside the modern center, a short walk from all the points of interest.
 Check Tren Italia here for schedules and to book tickets in advance.

 READ MORE: The Puglia Road Trip Itinerary: A 10 Day Puglia Itinerary Guide

-Where to Stay in Monopli, Puglia
+Where to Stay in Monopoli, Puglia

-Hotel Don Ferrante Puglia – Probably one of the most charming hotels in Puglia, 5-star Hotel Don Ferrante is easily my favourite place to stay in Monopoli.
-With charming, low, stone ceilings, sea views, modern Italian decor and all the mod-cons, this hotel really has some serious design inspiration.
+Hotel Don Ferrante – Probably one of the most charming hotels in Puglia, 5-star Hotel Don Ferrante is easily my favourite place to stay in Monopoli.
+With charming, low stone ceilings, sea views, modern Italian decor, and all the mod-cons, this hotel really has some serious design inspiration.
+There’s also a small outdoor pool, amazing breakfast and service from all staff and an unbeatable location.
+Honestly, you don’t want to stay anywhere else.

 Orazio 33 B&B – Hidden behind an unremarkable blue door, this B&B is a modern and comfortable place to stay in Monopoli.
 With high ceilings and modern, minimalist rooms, well-functioning facilities as well as a communal kitchenette and fridge for guests, it’s the perfect mid-to-budget option.

 Masseria Torre Coccaro – For those not wanting to be in Monopoli itself but looking for a base from which to do day trips, this Masseria is one of the top options in the area.
+With beautifully, traditionally designed rooms, top-notch service, a large outdoor pool, and a splendid restaurant and food, you can’t go wrong here.
+They also have a beach club in Savelletri, which is a must-visit for a seafood lunch.

-Top Things to Do in Monopoli Puglia
+Top Things to Do in Monopoli, Puglia

 Stroll around the Old Town

-When it comes to Puglian towns there’s nothing better than just strolling around and exploring the town for yourself.
+When it comes to Puglian towns, there’s nothing better than just strolling around and exploring the town for yourself.

 Monopoli is a lovely mix of open, seaside promenades and narrow whitewashed alleys which you can get lost in for hours looking around corners and poking your head into cafes, shops and churches.